 You can expect speed limits similar to these across the country, but you should be aware that speed limits vary depending on what province or territory you are in, so if you are driving across provincial or territorial borders, pay attention to the speed limit signs on the side of the road as you cross the borders.

 Most of these typical speed limits are very similar to the U.S., so it won't take much getting used to.

 Speed Limit for Various Types of Driving

 |Multi-lane highway driving||100 kph||62 mph|

-Drivers from other countries may need an International Driver's License in order to drive in Canada if they have been here for an extended period of time, but generally a license from your home country will allow you drive in the short term.
+Drivers from other countries may need an International Driver's License to drive in Canada if they are on an extended visit, but generally, a license from your home country allows you to drive legally in Canada in the short term.